DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-12-18-search-by-candidate-name-or-reference.md

 Neither considerations were implemented in this iteration as we could not establish a need for them.

+## Why we are doing this

+Providers have highlighted that when a candidate contacts them, they sometimes refer to their reference number.
+Being able to search by reference number as well as the candidate's name helps providers search more easily and accurately.

 ## How it works

 When a user carries out a search or filters the applications list, a list of applications matching the search or filters is returned.
 If no applications are found, users are presented with an empty state.